Imjin War: Losses and gains

-Contrary to Toyotomi Hideyoshi's intentions, the cost of the Japanese invasions of Korea significantly weakened the Toyotomi clan's power in Japan.
+Contrary to Hideyoshi's goals, the Japanese invasions of Korea significantly weakened the Toyotomi clan's power in Japan.
 After Hideyoshi's death, his young son Toyotomi Hideyori became head of the Toyotomi clan.
-However, the losses suffered by varying daimyōs during the campaign were a contributing factor to the imbalance of power in Japan after the war.
-As the western-based daimyōs of Kyushu and western Honshu (partially by geographic convenience) contributed the majority of the forces used during the Korean conflict, it left the pro-Hideyoshi alliance weakened for the eventual struggle with the mostly eastern-backed forces of Tokugawa Ieyasu (who himself never sent forces to Korea).
-Tokugawa would go on to unify Japan and establish himself as shogun in 1603, following the decisive Battle of Sekigahara against a coalition of mostly western-based daimyōs.
+Additionally, as the western-based daimyos of Kyushu and western Honshu contributed the majority of the forces used during the Korean conflict, the conflict bolstered the relative strength of the mostly eastern-backed forces of Tokugawa Ieyasu.
+Tokugawa would go on to unify Japan and establish himself as shogun in 1603, following the decisive Battle of Sekigahara.

-Ming China also sustained a heavy financial burden for its role in defending Korea while also fighting several other conflicts in the same decade.
-Falling tax revenues, troop desertions, a flow of foreign silver which brought unexpected problems in the Chinese economy, poor granary supervision and harsh weather eventually culminated in the collapse of the Ming Dynasty.
-The Ming Dynasty was eventually defeated by a rebel leader named Li Zicheng.
-With the help of Wu Sangui, a former Ming general, the Manchus defeated Li and established its rule over China in 1644.
+Ming China was also left with a heavy financial burden.
+Falling tax revenues, troop desertions, a flow of foreign silver which brought unexpected problems to the Chinese economy, poor granary supervision and harsh weather eventually culminated in the collapse of the Ming dynasty.
+The Manchus established their rule over China as the Qing dynasty in 1644.
 However, the sinocentric tributary system that the Ming had defended continued to be maintained by the Qing, and ultimately, the war resulted in a maintenance of the status quo—with the re-establishment of trade and the normalization of relations between all three parties.